 Celibacy for the Kingdom

-Each seminarian is assigned to work on one of seven ministry groups which manage the day to day life of the College: Cluny (catering); Information Systems & Culture; Grounds & Buildings; Chapel; Management; Service; Sport & Recreation.
-These activities bring to the surface how seminarians organize their work, take initiatives, and relate to one another and to the seminary authorities.
+Each seminarian is assigned to work in one of seven ministry groups which manage the day to day life of the College: Chapel; Cluny (care of the dining area); Grounds and Buildings; Management; Service; Information Services & Cultural Events; Sport & Recreation.
+These activities bring to the surface how seminarians organise their work, take initiatives, demonstrate leadership, and relate to one another and to the seminary authorities.

 The physical health and fitness of seminarians is important.
-The student-run Sports & Recreation Ministry Group promotes a range of sporting activities to encourage everyone to participate.
-Everyone must participate in some form of physical activity on Friday afternoons.
+The student-run Sport & Recreation Ministry group promotes a range of sporting activities to encourage students to make a consistent effort regarding exercise and care of their well-being.
 There is a small gym in the seminary which is available for use in students’ spare time.
 Moreover, seminarians are expected to walk or use public transport when travelling to the Theological College or pastoral work.